ulissigroup/vasp-interactive/README.md

     opt.run(fmax=0.05)
 ```
 Note you don't need to specify `command`, `port` or `unixsocket` when creating the `VaspInteractive` calculator as they are automatically replaced by parent `SocketIOCalculator`.
-For a detailed explanation of the socket mode in `VaspInteractive` see [here](#the-socket-interface).
+For a detailed explanation of the socket driver mode in `VaspInteractive` see [here](#the-socket-interface).

-[^1]: `VaspInteractive` and its socket mode will only support change of ionic positions in this case.
+[^1]: `VaspInteractive` and its driver mode will only support change of ionic positions in this case.
 You may want to consider adding lattice input support by using [our VASP patches](#enhanced-interactive-mode-by-patching-vasp-source-codes)